 This theory was proposed by Raul Prebisch in the 1950s.
 He claimed that developing countries become exploited and do not benefit from trade.
 Keep out imported goods until the infant industries become competitive.

 He proposed that poor countries adopt import substitution policy.
 LDCs usually export primary products, and the transition to manufacturing was difficult in LDCs.

 Socrates (470-399BC): Know thyself

-To survive in the Modern world: Know yourself and your neighbors (export promotion)
+To survive in the Modern world: Invest in R&D or learn from your neighbors (export promotion)

-The Latin American countries that adopted the import substitution policy (1930s-1980s) grew at a slower rate (2%) than those Asian countries that adopted export promotion policy (3.5%) during the postwar period.
+The Latin American countries that adopted the import substitution policy (1950s-1980s) grew at a slower rate (2%) than those Asian countries that adopted export promotion policy (3.5%) during the postwar period.